 The Company was incorporated under the Business Corporations Act (British Columbia) and carried on its business as a resource exploration company with a focus on mineral exploration opportunities in North America.
 The Madison mine was acquired and the Company carried on exploration activities on the site, and continued to evaluate other properties and opportunities.
 On September 27, 2013, Coronado completed a share purchase agreement whereby it purchased all the issued and outstanding shares of a power company ("Share Purchase Agreement").
 Completion of this transaction constituted a change of business for purposes of the TSX-V Policy 5.2 and was subject to review by the TSX-V and other approvals.
 As of September 27, 2013, Coronado received all of the required approvals and has fulfilled all the requirements of the Share Purchase Agreement and completed the transaction.
 Coronado is now predominantly a generator and retailer of power and is in the process of growing the electricity business and brand and continues to maintain its mineral resource exploration properties.
-In addition, in its effort to grow the Company and increase value the Company bid on and was awarded five exploration permits in the Platinum New Zealand 2013 Blocks Offer.
+Additionally, in its effort to grow the Company and increase value the Company bid on and was awarded five mineral exploration permits in the Platinum New Zealand 2013 Blocks Offer and was granted an additional permit on December 17, 2014.